-We write to request an appointment to discuss the ways and means for simplification of the process of Visa administration for spouse of employees on intra-company transfer.
-We have been in discussion with your ministry for the past four years and some steps were taken earlier to improve the visa regime for this small but highly significant group of expatriate employees whose presence is an outcome of inflow of FDI into the country.
+We write to request an appointment to discuss the ways and means for simplification of the process of Visa administration for spouses of employees on intra-company transfer or global organization.
+We have been in discussion with the concerned ministries, including the MEA, for the past four years and some steps were taken earlier to improve the visa regime for this small but highly significant group of expatriate employees whose presence is an outcome of inflow of FDI into the country.